 MCH Best.
 NPM 6: Developmental Screening

-MCH Strategy.
+Approach.
 Train medical, social service, and childcare providers on developmental screening.

 Overview.
 There is growing evidence that professional training may increase developmental screening rates.1